dbactual/thomaspaine-www/content/aboutpaine/the-adventures-of-thomas-paine-s-bones-by-moncure-conway.md

 Slug: aboutpaine/the-adventures-of-thomas-paine-s-bones-by-moncure-conway
 Date: Mon Aug  4 09:08:53 EDT 2014

-   by Moncure D. Conway, first President of the Thomas Paine National Historical Association
+   first President of the Thomas Paine National Historical Association

-    The complete essay from the TPNHA Collection
+   The complete essay from the TPNHA Collection:

    Although pious legends picture Thomas Paine as terrified of death, his only fear was lest he should live too long, and suffer like his parents from helpless age.
 When at length death was plainly approaching his only dread was excited by the zealous aggressions of proselytizers,